-CONTENT STANDARD INDICATORS AND EXEMPLARS CORE COMPETENCIES AND SUBJECT SPECIFIC PRACTICES B8/JHS2.1.2.1: Demonstrate the ability to listen to extended reading and identify key information B8/JHS2.1.2.1.1.
-Listen to a level-appropriate dialogue/discussion by more than one speaker attentively and identify key information Listen to and note important issues in a range of level-appropriate dialogues/discussions by more than one speaker. e.g. message, mood, tone.
-Listen to and compare the issues in the dialogues/discussions by more than one speaker with what was noted in first listening.
-Identify implicit meaning based on vocabulary/language used in the selected dialogue or discussion.
-Personal Development and Leadership B8/JHS2.1.2.1.2.
-Listen to and discuss ideas and share opinions from alevel-appropriate text Listen and write down key information from texts/talk shows/news.
-Discuss the key information from texts and add opinions.
-Communication and Collaboration Creativity and Innovation BU NOT FOR SA Critical Thinking and Problem-Solving Personal Development and Leadership Presentation
+CONTENT STANDARD INDICATORS AND EXEMPLARS CORE COMPETENCIES AND SUBJECT SPECIFIC PRACTICES B8.1.2.1: Demonstrate the ability to listen to B8.1.2.1.1.
+Listen to a level-appropriate dialogue/discussion by more than one speaker attentively and identify key information Communication and Collaboration extended reading and identify key information Listen to and note important issues in a range of level-appropriate dialogues/discussions by more than one speaker. e.g. message, mood, tone.
+Creativity and Innovation Listen to and compare the issues in the dialogues/discussions by more than one speaker with what was noted in first listening.
+Critical Thinking and Problem-Solving Identify implicit meaning based on vocabulary/language used in the selected dialogue or discussion.
+Personal Development and Leadership Presentation B8.1.2.1.2.
+Listen to and discuss ideas and share opinions from a Communication and Collaboration level-appropriate text • Listen and write down key information from texts/talk shows/news.
+Creativity and Innovation Discuss the key information from texts and add opinions.
+Critical Thinking and Problem-Solving Personal Development and Leadership Presentation